chenjizi-auto/xiguwen-ios/Pods/Target Support Files/Pods-BoYi/Pods-BoYi-acknowledgements.markdown

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## UMengAnalytics-NO-IDFA
+## UMCommon

-Copyright 2011 - 2015 UMeng.com.
+Copyright 2011 - 2021 umeng.com.
 All rights reserved.

+## UMDevice

+Copyright 2011 - 2021 umeng.com.
+All rights reserved.

-## UMengUShare
+## UMShare

-Copyright 2011 - 2018 UMeng.com.
+Copyright 2011 - 2021 umeng.com.
 All rights reserved.

 ## WMPageController